datacarpentry/image-processing/episodes/04-creating-histograms.md

 > program is a copy of the mask program above, with comments showing where to
 > make changes.
 >
-> First, use ImageJ to determine the *(x, y)* coordinates of a bounding box
+> First, use a tool like ImageJ to determine the *(x, y)* coordinates of a
-> around the leaf of the seedling.
+> bounding box around the leaf of the seedling.
 Then, using techniques from the
 > [Drawing and Bitwise Operations]({{ page.root }}/03-drawing-bitwise/)
 > episode, create a mask with a white rectangle covering that bounding box.
 >